-This is a softball question if there

-track record for worse forecasting the future path of Terry interest rates than Bradshaw has of picking NFL games.
-Remember, Terry Bradshaw stated he had a 4.0 cumulative GPA during his 4 years at Louisiana Tech. meaning a 1.0 GPA for 4 consecutive years.
+This is a softball question if there ever was one.
+The Federal Reserve, the group responsible for interest rate policy, has a setting interest rate policy, has a worse track record for forecasting the future path of interest rates than Terry Bradshaw has of picking NFL games.
+Remember, Terry Bradshaw stated he had a 4.0 cumulative GPA during his 4 years at Louisiana Tech, meaning a 1.0 GPA for 4 consecutive years.